jannickpiller/orizn/README.md

 to your .bash_profile file.

-To show all avaiable Ruby releases, enter:
+To show all available Ruby releases, enter:

 ~~~
 rbenv install -l
 ~~~

-And install the recent, stable Ruby *Major*.*Minor*.*Patch* build (at this time, this is 2.2.0) and set it global.
+And install the recent, stable Ruby *Major*.*Minor*.*Patch* build available (at this time, this is 2.2.0) and set it global.

 ~~~
 rbenv install 2.2.0